Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/potion_of_poison.md

+---
+category: items
+layout: page
 name: Potion of Poison
-type: potion
+tag: potion

-# Potion of Poison
+title: Potion of Poison
+---

 _Potion, uncommon_

 This concoction looks, smells, and tastes like a **potion of healing** or other beneficial potion.
 However, it is actually poison masked by illusion magic.
 An **_identify_** spell reveals its true nature.